A Transfer Learning Approach for Automated Segmentation of Prostate Whole Gland and Transition Zone in Diffusion Weighted MRI: Discussion

 The goal of this work was also to identify minimum required labeled dataset size, in order to achieve acceptable segmentation results.
+To justify the need for a transfer learning approach for the task of segmentation when multiple cohorts are present, we had a training instance with images from both source and target domain combined for training and we kept the 30 test patients the same.
+The average DSC of 5 such training instances was 0.81 which under-performed when training via transfer learning.
 We have shown that with datasets as small as 30 patients, we can extend our model, trained on the source domain containing 533 patients, to a target domain with DSC of $\sim{0.80}$ on the test set for segmentation of both prostate WG and TZ segmentation.
 As the number of training cases in the target domain increases (115), the DSC of prostate WG and TZ segmentation reaches to 0.85 and 0.84, respectively.
-This is a reasonable DSC, which can be accepted for different of applications such as prostate volume calculation.
+The improvements are statistically significant when using 115 patients compared to 30 patients, with no overlap in confidence intervals (for prostate WG, with 30 patients the CI is [0.78, 0.79] and for 115 patients, the CI is [0.84, 0.85]).
+This is a reasonable DSC, which can be accepted for different applications such as prostate volume calculation.
 Given the small training dataset required on the target domain, the proposed approach can have significant practical impact.

 We also proposed a loss function based on a modified DSC measure.
-Although the proposed loss function does not show significant improvement in overall DSC on the test images while using the transfer learning approach, it shows great improvement on DSC, specificity, and precision of detecting images with prostate when training the network from scratch using with small training datasets.
+Although the proposed loss function does not show statistically significant improvement in overall DSC on the test images while using the transfer learning approach, it shows great improvement on DSC, specificity, and precision of detecting images with prostate when training the network from scratch using with small training datasets.
 This was achieved by making the network focus only on images containing prostate.
 As the dataset size grows, training from scratch with this method leads to lower specificity with the increase of false positives.
 Another implication of our modified DSC loss function is showing that DSC, on its own, as currently used by researchers, may not be the best measure for reporting accuracy.
-As we showed in Figure~\ref{fig5}, DSC becomes more meaningful when combined with sensitivity, specificity and precision measures to give a bigger picture of accuracy of different models (e.g. Figure~\ref{fig5} (c)).
+As we showed in Fig~\ref{fig5}, DSC becomes more meaningful when combined with sensitivity, specificity and precision measures to give a bigger picture of accuracy of different models (e.g. Fig~\ref{fig5} (c)).